-AEC 200 Agricultural Marketing (3) ii.
+AEC 200 Agricultural Marketing (3) II.
 Principles underlying the marketing of farm products with emphasis on describing the marketing process.
 Prerequisite: AEC 150 or equivalent.

-AEC 304 Farm Finance and Accounting (4) ii.
+AEC 304 Farm Finance and Accounting (4) ii (odd-numbered years).
 Purpose and methods of keeping farm records, and procedures in accounting; principles involved in financing the farm business and the use of credit.
-Prerequisite: AEC 150, MAT 105 and ACC 230.
+Prerequisite: AEC 150, MAT 105.

-AEC 305 Farm Management (3) i.
+AEC 305 Farm Management (3) 1 (even-numbered years).
 Principles of farm management and farm organization; includes selection of farm enterprises, farm credit, leases, and types of farming adapted to a given farm.
 Prerequisite: AEC 150, 304.